Labor Force Characteristics (CPS)

 - Union membership declines in 2010 (January 2011)

 - Union membership declines in 2009 (February 2010)

 - Union membership by state, 2008 (February 2009)

 - Union members in 2007: a visual essay (PDF)

 - Special: C-SPAN program features BLS union membership data (March 2015)

 Work at home

-These data, which measure persons who work at home as part of their job, come from a special supplemental survey last conducted in May 2004.
+Data in the Work at Home news release, which measure persons who work at home as part of their job, come from a special supplemental survey last conducted in May 2004.